MEET THE TEAM

 Helena Jackson is an award-winning director and producer.
 She is a winner of the University Women in the Arts Programme 2016-18 and is continuing on as a Trainee Artistic Director for the second part of the programme.
-She is also a Junior Associate at the King’s Head Theatre and Artistic Director of Sleepless Theatre Company.
+She is an Artistic Associate of the King’s Head Theatre and Artistic Director of Sleepless Theatre Company.
 Helena is currently acting as Resident Director for a 90-strong rep company in Moenchengladbach, Germany.

 Past directing credits include La Traviata (King’s Head Theatre, nominated for Best Opera at the Off-West End Awards 218), Lost In Thought (Underbelly Edinburgh Fringe 2018, Theatre 503), Baby Box (King’s Head Theatre, Who Runs The World season), LET Award-shortlisted Nine Foot Nine (showcased at the Royal Court, consequently Bunker Theatre and Assembly Rooms Edinburgh Fringe 2018, two-time Offie nominated), Come Inside (Bush Theatre, winner of the GLYPT Residency), Dead Equal for the Helios Collective in association with the English National Opera (Lilian Bayliss Studio), The Master and Margarita (ZOO Venues Edinburgh Fringe 2016), a tour of Carmen in the Pub (Angel and Greyhound, Mitre) and Masha and the Firebird (Theatre Delicatessen).
 Associate/Assistant work includes Let’s Stop Brexit (Theater Moenchengladbach), Hansel und Gretel (Theater Krefeld),Tosca (King’s Head Theatre, Winner of Best Opera at the Offies 2018), New York - Dubai - Rostov with the National Opera Studio (Wilton’s Music Hall), The Sound of Fear (RADA) and The Magic Flute (King’s Head Theatre).
 Producing credits include Living Together (Oxford Playhouse) and Associate Producer of Festival 47 (King’s Head Theatre).
 Her personal website can be found here.